SoCalledChristian/socalledchristian.github.io/index.md

 layout: home
 ---

-Welcome to So-Called Christian, where we present concise *unorthodox* material about a variety of biblical and church history topics that may challenge the beliefs you've had since childhood.
+Welcome to So-Called Christian, where we present concise *unorthodox* material about a variety of biblical and church history topics that may challenge beliefs you've had since childhood.

 Each page linked below contains an overview, a one-page PDF cheat sheet, and a comments section.